Sata9islav/Kaggle/Machine_Learning_from_Disaster/README.md

 The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

-Accuracy scrone on Kaggle - 0.81818
+Accuracy score on Kaggle - 0.81818